 Total lease expense, including base rent and operating expenses, from commencement of the initial term in 2010 through expiration of the final extension term is estimated at approximately \$5,170,841.
 Accordingly, this lease is being brought forward for Board approval as the lease value exceeds the institution's \$5,000,000 delegation authority threshold.

-71. Lease - U. T. Medical Branch - Galveston: Authorization to enter into a lease with the option to purchase a building totaling approximately 2,800 square feet located at 215 Oak Drive South, Suite B, City of Lake Jackson, Brazoria County, Texas, from Bennett Property Holdings, LLC, for clinical uses approximately 2,800 square feet located at 215 Oak Drive, Suite B, City of Lake Jackson, Brazoria County, Texas.
+Description: Lease with option to purchase a building totaling approximately 2,800 square feet located at 215 Oak Drive, Suite B, City of Lake Jackson, Brazoria County, Texas.
 This property will be used for clinical uses.